How Sugar Feeds Cancer Growth

 This is important because, as I just mentioned, aggressive cancer cells will essentially steal glucose away from healthy cells.
 This feeds the cancer cells while leaving your healthy cells in a weakened state, lose-lose.

 Most cancer cells cannot utilize ketones as a fuel source.
 So, by teaching your healthy cells to do so, you help return vitality to your healthy cells while weakening your cancer cells, win-win.
+You reduce the sugar feeds cancer phenomenon.

 Reducing Sugar Cravings